AmmaarSiddiqui/Partner-And-Pump/USERMANUAL.md

 When you first visit the app, you'll need to create an account.
 You can sign up using your email address.

 During setup, you will be asked to fill out your profile with key information that we use for matching:
+* Your name
 * Your main fitness goals (e.g., strength, endurance, weight loss)
 * Your primary gym location (you can set this by enabling location access in your browser or searching manually)

-* Your weekly workout availability (you can set the days and time blocks you are usually free to work out)
+Afterwards, you can navigate to the profile to further update additional details for your profile.

 ### Finding a Same-Day Partner ("Pump Now")
 Use this feature when you need a partner for a single session, right now or later today.